Easy Tomato Soup and Grilled Cheese Croutons

-Easy Tomato Soup and Grilled Cheese Croutons is a creative lunch or dinner recipe that will warm you up on a cold day!
+Easy Tomato Soup and Grilled Cheese Croutons added on top is a creative lunch idea or quick dinner recipe that will warm you up on a cold day!
+It is also a great soup idea for kids’ lunches during the summer!

 I have a slight obsession with grilled cheese sandwiches and although dipping them in tomato soup NEVER gets old, I thought it would be a brilliant idea to just cut it up add it on top of the soup – you know, less of a mess that way.
 Well, turns out like everything else I think is an original and brilliant idea, it has already been done.
 No worries – that won’t stop me.

 If you want a simple, delicious, excellent creamy tomato soup – please make this!
-You probably already have the ingredients on hand to whip this up so it’s great for those of us (meaning me) who always fail to plan ahead.
+You also really need to try my Creamy Broccoli Cheddar Soup that is a Panera copy-cat.
+I bet you probably already have the ingredients on hand to whip this up so it’s great for those of us (meaning me) who always fail to plan ahead.
+My favorite soup on my blog to date has to be this Chicken & Wild Rice Soup.

-It may seem like it would be salty, but the cream really cuts the salt.
-Trust.
+It may seem like this soup would be salty, but the cream really cuts the salt.
+Trust me.

-Eat it immediately or the grilled cheese croutons get soggy (unless you’re into that).
+Eat this immediately or the grilled cheese croutons get soggy (unless you’re into that sort of thing).
 If you make the soup ahead of time, just add the grilled cheese croutons later on.
+You also need to try this Slow Cooker Minestrone Soup from my friend Kim.
+Slow Cooker recipes are my jam right now!
+I’m also looking forward to trying this Pizza Soup from my friend Mary.
 Double the Easy Tomato Soup and Grilled Cheese Croutons recipe to feed a large group!

 - 3 tablespoons good-quality olive oil